brkmnd/LambdaCalc/README.md

 The project can be found at http://brkmnd.com/pages/projects/Default.aspx?id=31 - both description and usage.

-The constructor of the class is initialized with a function as parameter in which different types of output is formatted.
-This is described here http://brkmnd.com/pages/projects/Default.aspx?id=36
+The constructor of the class is initialized as described here http://brkmnd.com/pages/projects/Default.aspx?id=36 Or you can look up running the program in the tests.html or the lcalc.html